-If you do not take advantage of a special enrollment period, you must wait until the next open enrollment period or special enrollment period to enroll yourself or your dependents, or change your benefit coverage.
-(See page H-6 for an exception if you are already making co-premiums for coverage for all of your children, or for your entire family).
+If you do not take advantage of a special enrollment period, you must wait until the next open enrollment period or special enrollment period to enroll yourself or your dependents.
+See page F-8 for an exception if you are already making co-premiums for coverage for your entire family.